RUTHRAN-SEC/Cloud-Security-Monitoring-Hardening-in-AWS/Phases/phase3-guardduty-monitoring.md

 2. Test the EventBridge → Lambda → SNS alert pipeline (Phase 6)
 3. Capture evidence screenshots for the portfolio

-- Sample findings are clearly marked `[SAMPLE]` and do not indicate
-- real threats in your account.
+- Sample findings are clearly marked `[SAMPLE]` and do not indicate that as real threats in your account.

 ScreenShot - [GuardDuty Sample Findings](../ScreenShots/10.%20GuardDuty%20Sample%20Findings%20.png)
 ScreenShot - [GuardDuty Severity Finding](../ScreenShots/11.GuardDuty%20severity%20finding.png)